julianomacielferreira/reactive-order-monitor/README.md

 $ docker-compose down
 ```

-Type the following three commands in directory ``order-service`` to install dependencies:
+Type the following three commands in directory ``order-service`` to install dependencies and start the service:

 ```bash
 $ cd order-service/